Psychodynamic Therapy Los Angeles:

 Resources for further reading

-If you want to understand more about insight oriented counseling or psychodynamic therapy in Los Angeles, and how it works, why not check out some of these resources:
+If you want to understand more about insight-oriented counseling or psychodynamic therapy in Los Angeles and similar health services, why not check out some of these resources on psychological disorders and this orientation

-• Couch Fiction by Philippa Perry and Junko Graat - complicated psychoanalytic ideas such as transference and projection are made simple (and funny)
+Couch Fiction by Philippa Perry and Junko Graat - complicated psychoanalytic ideas such as transference and projection are present and included in a simple (and funny) way.

-• Healing the Shame That Binds You - John Bradshaw.
-One of the first books I was assigned before starting Grad School, it's not strictly psychoanalytic, but it's foundation is helpful.
+Healing the Shame That Binds You - John Bradshaw.
+One of the first books I was assigned before starting Grad School, it's not strictly psychoanalytically focused, but it's foundation is helpful to better understanding of clinical psychology

-MY APPROACH TO TREATMENT & OTHER FORMS OF THERAPY
+MY APPROACH TO health care TREATMENT & OTHER FORMS OF THERAPY

 TREATMENT OF ADHD